kanidm/kanidm/book/src/frequently_asked_questions.md

 ## Why won't you take this FAQ thing seriously?

 Look, people just haven't asked many questions yet.
+Why are you still reading this?